RossAscends/STMP/README.md

 # SillyTavern MultiPlayer (STMP)

-SillyTavern MultiPlayer is a multiuser LLM chat interface created by RossAscends.
+SillyTavern MultiPlayer is an LLM chat interface that allows multiple users to chat together with an AI.

+- Created by RossAscends.

 ## Support and Donations